 Supply & Demand Dynamics

 Historically, North America accounts for the largest share of the drill bits making up more than 30% of the market closely followed by Europe.
 Together these two segments account for more than 50% of the global market.
-North America is expected to stay the leader for the next several years, although Asia Pacific and Middle East are expected to be key sources of growth in coming years.
+North America is expected to stay the leader for the next several years, although the Asia Pacific and the Middle East are expected to be key sources of growth in coming years.
+Middle East region represents around 24% of the drill bits market, revenue wise.

 New Entrants is Low